 Like a typical Asian, rice is a quintessential part of my daily meals.
 But as I have been placed by my doctor on a semi-diet, I had to look into the superfood quinoa as a possible replacement.
 Quinoa is touted as a protein-rich grain as well as a good source of potassium, iron, Vitamin E, lysine and fiber.

 Along with its nutritional benefits, I also found quinoa to cook just as easy as rice.
 And with the plethora of quinoa recipes I discovered online, it appears to be pretty versatile as well.

-If there is a better introduction to quinoa, it is this southwestern quinoa salad.
-I enjoyed the experience so much I don’t think I’ll pine for rice for too long.
-The red bell peppers, black beans and corn thrown in the mix compliment the nutty quinoa while the lime dressing wraps it all up with enough tang and spice.
+If there is a better introduction to quinoa, it is this southwestern quinoa salad!
+I enjoyed it so much I don’t think I’ll pine for rice for too long.
+The red bell peppers, black beans, and corn complement the nutty quinoa while the lime dressing wraps it all up with enough tang and spice.
 Give this side dish of healthy goodness a try and let me know what you think.

 - 1 cup uncooked quinoa

 - 15 ounces black beans, rinsed and drained

 - 8.75 ounces kernel corn, drained

 - 1 small red bell pepper, seeded, cored and diced

 - 1 jalapeno, seeded and minced